semprag/semprag.github.io/install.md

 ---
 layout: default
-title: "Installing the S&P LaTeX system"
+title: Installing the LaTeX system
 ---

-## S&P LaTeX installation

 We are going to install everything to our "TeX & Metafont" (`TEXMF`) home folder.
 This is where all of your custom styles should be installed, so you may have a lot of this structure already.